jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.3.1 (2026/01/04) =
+* Update: Removed unused files and code to reduce clutter and improve performance.
+* Info: Wishing you a Happy New Year 2026 ☀️🎉 No doubt this year will be full of surprises again, let’s continue riding the AI wave together! 😊

 = 3.3.0 (2025/12/29) =
 * Add: Added title filter to the Embeddings table.